 Gobsmackers is a range of fun adult reader books written and illustrated by adult literacy practitioners and produced by Read Write Now.
-All Read Write Now resource cupboards will have copies of these books and tips and worksheets can be downloaded from the Community Adult Literacy Foundation.
+All Read Write Now resource cupboards will have copies of these books.
+Tips and copious related worksheets can be downloaded from the Community Adult Literacy Foundation.

 Some of the things to look out for when searching for suitable websites for students include:

 - ease of navigation suitable for new computer users and readers

 - pictures and symbols that clearly communicate information about the site to the user

 - avoid pages that are overloaded with print and can be confusing